 Depart the U.S. today on your overnight flight to Bolivia.
 Please note: For travelers who choose to make their own air arrangements and arrive this evening, the hotel for the La Paz portion of our adventure will be available.

-Arrive in La Paz very early in the morning today.
-An OAT representative will assist you in transferring from the airport to our hotel.
-You have the remainder of the morning to relax after your flight, as well as to begin adjusting to the altitude of La Paz, which—at around 12,000 feet above sea level—is one of the world’s highest cities.
-Lunch is on your own.
+Arrive in La Paz before dawn today, where an OAT representative meets you at the airport and assists with the transfer to our hotel.
+The remainder of the morning is yours to relax after your flight, as well as to begin adjusting to the altitude of La Paz, which—at around 12,000 feet above sea level—is one of the world’s highest cities.

 After breakfast this morning, we depart La Paz for the village of Copacabana, set on the broad, blue banks of Lake Titicaca.
 During our ride, we’ll have another chance to view the Andean landscapes, as we cross through the mountains on our way to the lakeshore.